 Let's take a look at the different availability settings.

-When you send a prospect a calendar invite, ideally they will book a meeting for sometime in the near future.
-But sometimes people may schedule a meeting months in the future, or they dig up a meeting invite and randomly place time on your calendar.
+In an ideal situation a prospect would accept a calendar invite right after they receive it.
+In reality, however, people sometimes wait to schedule a meeting months in the future, or they dig up a meeting invite and randomly place time on your calendar.

-Your availability limit sets the amount of time that a prospect can book a meeting.
+The availability limit determines the amount of time a prospect has to use a meeting link and book a meeting.
 You have two time period options when setting your availability limit:

 - Indefinitely: Prospects may set meetings soon or months in advanced.